-- 166 Certain countries are associated with predicate crimes such as drug trafficking, fraud and corruption and with terrorist financing and consequently pose a higher potential risk to LicenseesSFIs.
-Conducting business relationships with customers who are either citizens of or domiciled in such countries exposes the Licensee-SFI to reputational risk and legal risk.
-Licensees-SFIs are encouraged to consult publicly available information to ensure that they are aware of countries/territories Licensees-SFIs should refer to Appendix B for a list of relevant websites. - 167 Caution should also be exercised in respect of the acceptance of certified documentation from individuals and entities located in high-risk countries and territories and appropriate verification checks undertaken on such individuals/entities to ensure their legitimacy and reliability.
+166 Certain countries are associated with predicate crimes such as drug trafficking, fraud and corruption and consequently pose a higher potential risk to Licensees.
+Conducting business relationships with customers who are either citizens of or domiciled in such countries exposes the Licensee to reputational risk and legal risk.
+Licensees are encouraged to consult publicly available information to ensure that they are aware of countries/territories which may pose a higher risk.
+Licensees should refer to Appendix B for a list of relevant websites.

+167 Caution should also be exercised in respect of the acceptance of certified documentation from individuals and entities located in high-risk countries and territories and appropriate verification checks undertaken on such individuals/entities to ensure their legitimacy and reliability.
+Where transactions to and from such countries appear to have no economic or visible lawful purpose, licensees should investigate the background and purpose of such transactions, as far as is reasonably practicable, and document their findings.